damianhakert/damianhakert.github.io/source/posts/2017-02-10-gitlab-issue-bash-march-2017.html.md

 - Track issues that can be easily closed
 - Categorize issues
 - Fix known bugs and pain points
-- Shipping existing feature proposals
+- Ship existing feature proposals

 Check out the [Issue Bash Proposal](https://gitlab.com/gitlab-org/gitlab-ce/issues/27272) to find out how to get started.